Last Updated on by

 - No skills required: a 5 years old can brew a cup

 Other companies realized the immense benefits and potential, so they wanted a share of this growing market.
-Soon other type of brewing showed up on the single cup market: drip, espresso, low pressure brew.
+Soon other types of brewing showed up on the single cup market: drip, espresso, low-pressure brew.
 The single cup concept introduced easy to brew espresso to home baristas without any experience with espresso making.

 K-Cup brewers are made by Keurig, (the inventor of the system), Mr. Coffee, Bunn, Cuisinart, and Breville, to only list the most popular brands.